ellisztamas/simmiad/README.md

 - The `NA` entries are sampling points where no plant could be sampled (i.e. there was no plant within one metre of the sampling point).

 ### Replicate simulations
 Most of the time you will want to simulate multiple replicate populations with a set of input parameters.
-This can be done with the function `simmiad` using similar input parameters as [before](#Simulate-a-single-population)
+This can be done with the function `simmiad` using similar input parameters as [before](#Simulate-a-single-population).

 ```
 rs <- simmiad(